Breast Augmentation in Birmingham AL

-- Breast Augmentation: Also known as augmentation mammaplasty; breast enlargement or breast enhancement by surgery.
+- Breast augmentation: Also known as augmentation mammaplasty; breast enlargement or breast enhancement by surgery.

-- Breast Implants: Medical devices placed in your body to enhance an existing breast size or to reconstruct your breast.
-Breast implants fall into two categories: saline breast implants and silicone breast implants.
+- Breast implants: Medical devices placed in your body to enhance an existing breast size or to reconstruct your breast.
+Breast implants fall into two categories — saline breast implants and silicone breast implants.

 - Capsular contracture: A complication of breast implant surgery which occurs when scar tissue that normally forms around the implant tightens and squeezes the implant and becomes firm.

-- General anesthesia: Drugs and/or gases used during an operation to relieve pain and alter consciousness.
+- General anesthesia: Drugs and/or gasses used during an operation to relieve pain and alter consciousness.

-- Hematoma: Blood pooling beneath the skin.
+- Hematoma: Blood pooling deep to the skin.